The Fauves (band): History

 The Fauves's most successful album to date Future Spa was released in July 1996.
-The album yielded considerable radio success with singles "Dogs Are The Best People" and "Self Abuser" coming in at No. 20 and No. 30 respectively in the Triple J Hottest 100, 1996.
+The album yielded considerable radio success with singles "Dogs Are the Best People" and "Self Abuser" coming in at No. 20 and No. 30 respectively in the Triple J Hottest 100, 1996.
 Between the release of Future Spa and their album Lazy Highways, the band were filmed for Vanessa Stuart's one-hour documentary, The Fauves: 15 Minutes to Rock, which has since aired on SBS and was also screened at the Document Film Festival in October 2004.

+The band toured heavily throughout the 90s and undertook support slots for overseas touring acts including Morphine, Ween, Weezer, Live, The Grifters, The Presidents of the United States of America, and Mr. Bungle.

 By the end of 1999, however the band was dropped from Polydor after the label's merger with Universal.
 Following their departure from the major label, the band wrote two songs, "Bigger Than Tina" and "Bigger Than Tina II", for the Australian movie Bigger Than Tina which were released as a single on Festival.
 Since then the group has released seven albums independently.
 They had further success on the Triple J Hottest 100 with "Bigger Than Tina" at No. 50 in 1999, and "Give Up Your Day Job" at No. 58 in 2000.

 The Fauves released their ninth studio album, When Good Times Go Good, on 6 September 2008.
 It was recorded with longtime collaborator Wayne Connolly, who has worked on five of the band's nine albums, and co-produced by Jim Moginie from Midnight Oil.
 A video-clip was made of the "Underwhelmed".

 After a three-year break the band debuted tracks from their tenth album Japanese Engines on 10 November 2011 in Geelong.
 The album was followed only five months later by an eight-track EP German Engines launched at The Toff in Town.
 Andrew Cox announced on stage: "Japanese Engines was kind of the poppier record.
 German Engines has a much darker soul, it's a bit heavier, it's a bit rougher."